No products in the cart.

 what exactly is fluoride?

-ok, let’s brush up: fluoride is a natural mineral that’s proven to be effective in preventing tooth decay and the development of cavities. it’s found naturally in some foods and some fresh water sources like lakes and rivers. even some ocean water contains fluoride (yeah, even fluoride loves the beach). because fluoride has been shown to be so effective at fighting cavities, today it’s added to virtually all municipal water supplies.
+ok, let’s brush up: fluoride is a natural mineral that’s proven to be effective in preventing tooth decay and the development of cavities. it’s found naturally in some foods and some fresh water sources like lakes and rivers. even some ocean water contains fluoride (yeah, even fluoride loves the beach). because fluoride has been shown to be so effective at fighting cavities, today it’s added to many US municipal water supplies.

 is fluoride in toothpaste good or bad?

-an overview by the center for disease control (CDC) authored by more than 25 dental professionals concluded that “all persons should receive frequent exposure to small amounts of fluoride…” while going on to note that this fluoride exposure can come from drinking water sources and toothpaste. so yeah, fluoride is kind of a big deal.
+fluoride in toothpaste is good. the medical community recommends that you brush your teeth twice a day with a toothpaste that contains fluoride. an overview by the center for disease control (CDC) authored by more than 25 dental professionals concluded that “all persons should receive frequent exposure to small amounts of fluoride…” while going on to note that this fluoride exposure can come from drinking water sources and toothpaste. so yeah, fluoride is kind of a big deal.

 why use fluoride free toothpaste if you’re an adult?

-some people choose to go fluoride free as grown-ups. this is typically due to concerns over the volume of fluoride they are already exposed to. as we mentioned, most municipal water supply is treated with fluoride, and some feel that the quantities of the mineral they get from their water are enough for them. however, fluoride is most effective against cavities when applied directly to the teeth and may have minimal cavity-prevention effects when swallowed in drinking water. when used as directed, minimizing that amount that is swallowed, fluoride toothpaste is completely safe and effective.
+some people choose to go fluoride free as grown-ups. this is typically due to concerns over the volume of fluoride they are already exposed to. as we mentioned, most municipal water supply is treated with fluoride, and some feel that the quantities of the mineral they get from their water are enough for them.

 our tube cents

-we weren’t kidding when we said we believe in a brushers right to choose. that’s why we offer our toothpastes and mouthwashes in fluoride and fluoride free varieties. if you’d like a personalized assessment of whether you and/or your fam are getting too much or too little fluoride, we’d recommend that you chat with your dentist or pediatrician.
+we weren’t kidding when we said we believe in a brusher’s right to choose. that’s why we offer our toothpastes and mouthwashes in fluoride and fluoride free varieties. if you’d like a personalized assessment of whether you and/or your fam are getting too much or too little fluoride, we’d recommend that you chat with your dentist or pediatrician.